 Depends on your budget how much you spend, but in my opinion, it’s definitely worth getting.
 The kitchen is really only half the story.
 The other part is accessing all the rest of your gear.
 Trailers have a lot of space inside, but if it’s not easily accessible, it can be wasted.
 Trailer companies have mostly put a lift up bedbase on, to try to help with access.
 But they aren’t a practical solution.
 Here’s why.

-- They are difficult to do, and cost money, I know one company charges $600.
-Our DSB (Drifta Storage Box) is only $450 as a package deal.
+- They are difficult to do, and cost money, I know one company charges $800 for a bedbase.
+Our DSB (Drifta Storage Box) is only $620.
 You’re paying for something that’s not much use to you.